natancox/stardog-docs/src/blog/content/posts/2010-09-23-the-rdf-database-market.md

-There's plenty of talk about the purely technical aspects of RDF databases but considerably less talk about the *RDF database market* as a commercial software business.~ As I see it, the commercial RDF database market contains at least seven systems, listed here in random order:
+There's plenty of talk about the purely technical aspects of RDF databases but considerably less talk about the *RDF database market* as a commercial software business.<!--more--> As I see it, the commercial RDF database market contains at least seven systems, listed here in random order:

 * [Oracle](http://www.oracle.com/technetwork/database/options/semantic-tech/index.html)